winstxnhdw/lc-hax/README.md

 A powerful, feature-rich and highly performant portable Windows CLI-only internal cheat for [Lethal Company](https://en.wikipedia.org/wiki/Lethal_Company).
 This mod is partially compatible with [MoreCompany](https://github.com/notnotnotswipez/MoreCompany).

+> [!IMPORTANT]\
+> To aid in its speed of development, `lc-hax` has no concept of versioning aside from the Git commit history.
+We make no guarantees for any kind of backward compatiblity.
+Any feature can be removed or heavily modified to maximise user experience and overwrite poor early decisions.

 <div align="center">
     <img src="https://raw.githubusercontent.com/wiki/winstxnhdw/lc-hax/resources/inverse.gif" />
 </div>